First published March 2010 – updated slightly May 2019

 For years I used Fimo polymer clay which is readily available here in the UK.
 Recently I found Cindy Leitz and having read a lot on her blog and seeing her beautiful colour mixing recipes I decided I ought to try Premo clay.
-There are some discussions about brands on Cindy’s blog here.
+I’ve collected some other brand reviews and comparison on Pinterest here.
 Being a fan of Donna Kato’s work and having her excellent book I decided to try Kato polymer clay at the same time.

-Kato – Very crumbly as it came out of the packet.
+First findings: Kato – Very crumbly as it came out of the packet.
+This was written in 2010 – Kato has improved a lot and is no longer crumbly as it comes out of the packet.
+You do still have to put more work into conditioning it but nothing like it was 10 years ago.
 Had to work it to warm it up before I was able to run it through the pasta machine.
 Firm, more difficult to shape.
 This polymer clay has quite a strong smell.

 Premo – Very soft from the packet and was able to put it straight through the pasta machine.
 Soft to work with.

-Fimo Soft (my normal brand) – Soft from the packet was able to put straight through the pasta machine.
+Fimo Soft (my normal brand in 2010) – Soft from the packet was able to put straight through the pasta machine.
 Very soft to work with.